 Heart & Hands and Study Group Course Work fees, and administrative fees total $19, 400.
 The cost of housing, books, materials and equipment are not included.
 Application to NMI is $75.
 For more information, visit our Tuition and Fees page.

 Do I need a computer to successfully complete NMI’s program?

 NMI students need access to a computer, with the ability to send and receive email attachments.
 Course work may be completed on a computer or tablet using these applications: Word, Googledocs, Pages, or Text Edit.

 NMI’s Clinical Director keeps a running list of preceptors who have worked with the program; students may work with existing precepting faculty or with any midwife meeting the necessary criteria.
 By student request, the Clinical Director speaks to potential preceptors regarding the program’s requirements and expectations.
 The Clinical Director also sends out email notifications and makes Facebook postings regarding apprenticeship opportunities.
 However, students are ultimately responsible for finding a preceptor and establishing that relationship.

 How long does it take to complete the program?

-Do I have to live in the San Francisco Bay Area in order to participate?
+Do I have to live in California in order to participate?

-No. Although NMI was founded as Midwifery Institute of California, it is now a correspondence program.
-Students may participate from a large number of U.S. States by utilizing our modular format for course work, and by making the necessary agreements with an approved preceptor.
+Although NMI was founded as Midwifery Institute of California, it is now a national correspondence program.
+Students may participate from a large number of U.S. States, please check the current list and contact us if you have any questions.

 If you're new to midwifery, the acronyms can get confusing.
 See our glossary of terms.